Geodesic rays in the space of K\"ahler metrics with $T$-symmetry: Introduction

 \subsection{Acknowledgement}

 We would like to thank Siye Wu for insightful comments and helpful discussions.
+We also thank the referees for valuable comments and suggestions for improvement.
 This research was substantially supported by grants from the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. CUHK14301619 and CUHK14301721) and a direct grant from the Chinese University of Hong Kong.